taunoe/mr24hpc1-radar/README.md

 ## get_motion_energy()

-Works only in ADVANDSED mode.
+Works only in ADVANCED mode.

 Returns motion energy value from 0 to 250.